DYY-Studio/pyspeedbinb/README.md

 # pyspeedbind
-Decryptor for SpeedBind scrambed image.
+Decryptor for SpeedBinB scrambed image.

 Analyzed and Written by Gemini 2.5 Flash.
 The code has been confirmed.